TimesNet-Gen: Deep Learning-based Site Specific Strong Motion Generation: Introduction

-We introduce TimesNet-Gen, a time-domain conditional model built by adapting TimesNet \cite{wu2023timesnettemporal2dvariationmodeling}.
-TimesNet has demonstrated strong performance on complex, multi-periodic time signals by extracting multi-scale temporal patterns.
-We note that seismic strong-motion waveforms exhibit similar periodic structure.
-While TimesNet has primarily been applied to short-term forecasting, imputation, classification, and anomaly detection, we first extend the architecture to configure it as an autoencoding model that optimizes a time-domain mean squared error (MSE) objective for reconstruction and observe competitive performance.
-We then convert this reconstruction model into a generative architecture by reusing the same decoder and inserting a latent bottleneck together with station-ID conditioning.
+Strong motion recordings capture ground acceleration from seismic stations during earthquakes, providing a direct link between underground fracture dynamics and surface effects.
+While physics-based simulations and empirical ground motion prediction equations (GMPEs) have been widely used to model these motions, they often struggle to fully capture the complex, nonlinear, and site-dependent characteristics inherent in different geographical regions \cite{campbell2014nga}.
+Data-driven frameworks offer a promising direction by learning directly from data distributions, reducing the need for restrictive parametric assumptions.
+However, as discussed in \cite{caglar2025exploringchallengesdeeplearning}, there is still no foundational deep learning model that can effectively represent the complex temporal and spectral patterns of these recordings.

+In this paper, we address strong ground motion generation from time-domain accelerometer records and introduce TimesNet-Gen, a time-domain generative model built by adapting TimesNet \cite{wu2023timesnettemporal2dvariationmodeling}.
+We hypothesize that strong motion waveforms can be effectively synthesized in a deep generative framework relying solely on station-restricted latent resampling.
+While existing studies utilize physical parameters such as magnitude, distance, and velocity \cite{florez2020datadrivenaccelerogramsynthesisusing}, station-restricted sampling isolates site-specific patterns that are characteristically consistent but naturally variable across events.

 As a baseline, we train a convolutional VAE \cite{51978} on amplitude/phase spectrograms with station-ID conditioning.
 In order to benchmark both approaches, site-frequency based analyses are carried out.
-We employ strong-motion recordings from the Disaster and Emergency Management Presidency of Türkiye (AFAD) database \cite{turkmen2024deeplearningbasedepicenterlocalization} and adopt a two-phase straining strategy: unconditioned and unsupervised pretraining on the full corpus, followed by fine-tuning on five stations (348 records) for station-conditioned generation.

-Our contributions are as follows. (i) We propose the TimesNet-Gen, a novel time-domain, station-conditioned deep learning architecture. (ii) In addition to a classical site-frequency-based strong motion analysis method, an evaluation metric that uses fundamental site-frequency distributions calculated from generated records for a given station (site) is proposed and used for evaluation. (iii) Unlike previous seismological predictors \cite{abrahamson1992stable} \cite{joyner1981peak} \cite{arora2020strong} \cite{mai2010hybrid}, our approach learns directly from data without extensive parameter tuning, ground-motion equations, or strong theoretical assumptions.
+We utilize strong-motion recordings from the Disaster and Emergency Management Presidency of Türkiye (AFAD) database \cite{turkmen2024deeplearningbasedepicenterlocalization} for both training and initial testing to evaluate the generated site-specific records within this regional context.
+Furthermore, to explicitly test the cross-regional feature extraction capability of our framework without any regional fine-tuning, we freeze the AFAD-trained network.
+By projecting NGA-West2 records through this frozen encoder to construct new target latent banks, we conduct additional evaluations using the geographically and tectonically distinct Next Generation Attenuation-West2 (NGA-West2) dataset \cite{bozorgnia2014nga}.